Ted Rall

 Frederick Theodore Rall III (born August 26, 1963) is an American columnist, syndicated editorial cartoonist, and author.
 His political cartoons often appear in a multi-panel comic-strip format and frequently blend comic-strip and editorial-cartoon conventions.
-The cartoons used to appear in approximately 100 newspapers around the United States.
+At their peak, Rall's cartoons appeared in approximately 100 newspapers around the United States.
 He was president of the Association of American Editorial Cartoonists from 2008 to 2009.

 Rall draws three editorial cartoons a week for syndication, draws illustrations on a freelance basis, writes a weekly syndicated column, and edits the Attitude series of alternative cartooning anthologies and spin-off collections by up-and-coming cartoonists.
-He writes and draws cartoons for the tech and politics news site founded by journalist Gina Smith, aNewDomain, and is the editor-in-chief of the satirical news website skewednews.net.
+He writes and draws cartoons for the news and politics news site founded by journalist Russ Smith, WhoWhatWhy.org,.